 Read More: Guide to settle in Europe

-Average cost of living on rent in Ireland
+Average monthly cost of living in Cork

-University tuition fees in Ireland
+University Tuition Fees in Ireland

 Ireland is known as the Land of Saints and Scholars.
 Ireland has institutions, colleges, and monasteries that were built in 500 AD.
 It has the world’s most renowned universities and colleges that offer undergraduate, postgraduate, and diploma courses.
 Ireland is known for its law schools, tech schools, art schools, as well as literature and science schools.
 People from across the world put Ireland at the top of their list when narrowing it down to the best choices of colleges and universities.